- June 7, 2019

 "12 Hours" is an indie horror game with a first-person perspective, where players are trapped in a terrifying and realistic lucid dream.
 The goal is to find a way to wake up while avoiding a creepy creature, as the level is randomly generated each time.
 The early version of the game includes a large level, enemies, a creepy atmosphere, and story-driven mini-quests.

-- The game features a creepy atmosphere that can be enhanced with headphones.
+- The game features a creepy atmosphere and decent soundtrack that can provide some scares.

 - The environment randomizes on every playthrough, keeping the gameplay fresh.